Gas tungsten arc welding: Equipment

-The equipment required for the gas tungsten arc welding operation includes a welding torch utilizing a non-consumable tungsten electrode, a constant-current welding power supply, and a shielding gas source.
+The equipment required for the gas tungsten arc welding operation includes a welding torch utilizing a non-consumable tungsten electrode, a constant-current welding power supply, and a shielding gas source, as detailed below.

 Welding torch

 GTAW welding torches are designed for either automatic or manual operation and are equipped with cooling systems using air or water.
 The automatic and manual torches are similar in construction, but the manual torch has a handle while the automatic torch normally comes with a mounting rack.
 The angle between the centerline of the handle and the centerline of the tungsten electrode, known as the head angle, can be varied on some manual torches according to the preference of the operator.
 Air cooling systems are most often used for low-current operations (up to about 200 A), while water cooling is required for high-current welding (up to about 600 A).
 The torches are connected with cables to the power supply and with hoses to the shielding gas source and where used, the water supply.

 The internal metal parts of a torch are made of hard alloys of copper or brass so it can transmit current and heat effectively.
 The tungsten electrode must be held firmly in the center of the torch with an appropriately sized collet, and ports around the electrode provide a constant flow of shielding gas.
 Collets are sized according to the diameter of the tungsten electrode they hold.
 The body of the torch is made of heat-resistant, insulating plastics covering the metal components, providing insulation from heat and electricity to protect the welder.

 The size of the welding torch nozzle depends on the amount of shielded area desired.
 The size of the gas nozzle depends upon the diameter of the electrode, the joint configuration, and the availability of access to the joint by the welder.
 The inside diameter of the nozzle is preferably at least three times the diameter of the electrode, but there are no hard rules.
 The welder judges the effectiveness of the shielding and increases the nozzle size to increase the area protected by the external gas shield as needed.
 The nozzle must be heat resistant and thus is normally made of alumina or a ceramic material, but fused quartz, a high purity glass, offers greater visibility.
 Devices can be inserted into the nozzle for special applications, such as gas lenses or valves to improve the control shielding gas flow to reduce turbulence and the introduction of contaminated atmosphere into the shielded area.
 Hand switches to control welding current can be added to the manual GTAW torches.